 About Our Curriculum

-At GIA we follow the National Curriculum in all subjects but also make use of the flexibility we have as an academy to offer a greater range of choice than in many schools.
+We follow the National Curriculum in all subjects.
 We believe that children should receive a broad and balanced curriculum in order to achieve success.

-Our curriculum encompasses the following subjects: English; Maths; Science; Computing; French, ; Design Technology; Art and Design; Textiles; History; Geography; Religious Education; Music; Physical Education; Personal, Social and Health Education and Citizenship.
+Our curriculum encompasses the following subjects: English, Maths, Science, Computing, French, Design Technology, Food Technology, Art and Design, Textiles, History, Geography, Religious Education, Music, Physical Education, Personal, Social and Health Education and Citizenship.

 These are taught both as separate subjects and in more cross-curricular approaches.
 We firmly believe that you may learn English in one room but you apply it everywhere.
 It is the same for maths, computing etc.

 Our curriculum is both broad and balanced and provides pupils with a huge range of activities.
-In Year 5, focused and dedicated class teachers take approximately 50% of lessons; specialist teachers teach the other curriculum areas.
-In Years 6, 7 & 8 the curriculum is nearly all delivered by specialist teachers who are passionate about their subjects and dedicated to supporting pupils to achieve their full potential.
+In Year 5, focused and dedicated class teachers take the majority of lessons; specialist teachers teach the other curriculum areas e.g. music.
+Year 5 follow a creative curriculum for History, Geography PSHE and English.
+In Year 6 English, Humanities and RE are taught by effective literacy teachers and maths and science by motivated maths teachers with the children still benefiting from specialist teachers in areas such as Computing.
+In Years 7 and 8 the curriculum is nearly all delivered by specialist teachers who are passionate about their subjects and dedicated to supporting pupils to achieve their full potential.

 Our curriculum is not just 5 lessons a day, 5 days a week.
-By the time the pupils leave us 95% of them will have been involved in extra-curricular activities: Rugby; Netball; Art Club; Steel Pan and Samba Bands; Lingo Singers; ‘Wet and Wild’ Water Sports' and Drama Productions such as ‘Bugsy Malone’’ - to name but a few!
-Our dedicated staff offer a range of opportunities to attend residential visits to a variety of venues in the United Kingdom and Europe, where they can improve football and netball skills, learn to abseil, canoe and develop personal skills, or learn how to ski.
+We have a range of in extra-curricular activities: Football, Netball; Art Club, Orchestra, Steel Pan and Samba Bands; Lingo Singers, music concerts and drama productions such as ‘Bugsy Malone’’ .
+Our dedicated staff offer residential visits to venues in the United Kingdom and Europe, where they can improve or develop sporting or personal skills.